neuroptimiser/neuroptimiser.github.io/_sources/installation.rst.txt

 **2. Installing from PyPI (available soon)**

-Once the first official release is published, the package can be installed via:
+The package can be installed via:

 .. code-block:: bash